Milady de Winter: Active role in the novel

-When d'Artagnan first spies Milady in Paris, she has married into English nobility some time previously by wedding Baron Sheffield, the younger brother of Lord de Winter.
+When d'Artagnan first spies Milady in Paris, she has married into English nobility some time previously by wedding a Count (which, in real life, would be termed an earl), the older brother of Lord de Winter.
 After she was made her husband's heir, he died violently and mysteriously within a matter of hours, leaving her a widow with a young child, who is Lord de Winter's only heir.
-Discovering that Milady is infatuated with Comte des Wardes, an equally infatuated d'Artagnan forges the count's reply to a love letter from Milady and arranges a nighttime rendezvous, where he impersonates des Wardes.
-During the assignation, Milady gives him, as des Wardes, a sapphire and diamond ring and swears to have d'Artagnan killed because he wounded the real des Wardes in a duel.
-She also reveals that she detests d'Artagnan for having spared her brother-in-law's life in another duel which lost her the income from her son's potential inheritance.
+Discovering that Milady is infatuated with Comte des Wardes, an equally infatuated d'Artagnan forges the count's reply to a love letter from Milady and arranges a nighttime rendezvous where he impersonates des Wardes.
+During the assignation, Milady gives him, as des Wardes, a sapphire and diamond ring and swears to have revenge on d'Artagnan because he wounded the real des Wardes in a duel.
+She also reveals that she detests d'Artagnan for having spared her brother-in-law's life in another duel, which lost her the income from her son's potential inheritance.

-When d'Artagnan later reveals to Milady that the tryst has been with him, not des Wardes, she attempts to kill him.
-In the struggle, her nightgown is torn, revealing the fleur-de-lis brand.
+When d'Artagnan later reveals to Milady that he cheated on her and the tryst has been with him, not des Wardes, she attempts to kill him.
+In the struggle her nightgown is torn, revealing the fleur-de-lis brand.
 Knowing that her terrible secret has been revealed to her enemy, Milady becomes resolved that d'Artagnan must die.

-Her attempts to secure his assassination leads to her eventual downfall.
+Her attempts to secure his assassination lead to her eventual downfall.
 D'Artagnan escapes and immediately reports to Athos that Milady has a brand on her shoulder identical to one he discovered on his wife's body.
 When Athos hears this and identifies the ring Milady gave to d'Artagnan as his mother's, the former Comte de la Fère realizes that his wife is not dead after all.

 Milady tries many methods to murder d'Artagnan; while eavesdropping on a meeting between Richelieu and Milady, the musketeers hear that, in exchange for her assassination of Buckingham, Richelieu will undertake the task.
 Milady bargains with the cardinal and obtains a pardon that absolves her of future (unnamed) actions.
-It is not until Athos confronts her and forces her at pistol to relinquish the pardon that a horrified Milady realizes that the musketeer Athos is her first husband, the Comte de la Fère.
-Athos refrains from killing her, instead leaving her with no choice but to be escorted to England on her murderous mission, but without the cardinal's pardon.
+It is not until Athos confronts her and forces her at pistol point to relinquish the pardon that a horrified Milady realizes that the musketeer Athos is her first husband, the Comte de la Fère.
+Athos refrains from killing her, instead leaving her with no choice but to be escorted to England on her murderous mission but without the cardinal's pardon.